Gilgamech/website/Android.md

 - Investigate leads either plant evidence, or build a Conspiracy puzzle.
 - Draw and play Twilight cards.
 - Draw or discard any light or dark card, or play any light card.
-- Get a jump on the case claim "First Player"ship on the next turn.
+- Get a jump on the case claim 'First Player'ship on the next turn.
 - Use Location Abilities
 - Use Event Abilities
 - Other's turn: